 My interest in Fibonacci levels in trading started when I began programming the Price Action Pro indicator.
 I was looking for patterns and levels that would benefit the price action trader especially, with the following requirements:

 - Must not be based on any lagging indicators

 - They should enable me to project them as far as one year into the future

 So my quest began.
 I performed automated analysis on all time-frames and multiple currency pairs and very quickly, I began to see price levels that price would respect over and over again.
 What were these levels?
 Fibonacci retracement levels calculated using data from the period previous to the current.
 As an example, assuming that the December 2013 high was established before the low, if you draw Fibonacci levels from the high to the low and project the Fibonacci retracement levels onto price action one month into the future, which in this example would be January 2014, you’ll find that price will respect these levels to the point that it almost looks manipulated.
-I know this sounds silly so let’s have a look at a recent example of the EURUSD H4 chart that illustrates what I’m talking about:

 The levels shown above in purple are the monthly Fibonacci retracement levels.
 The thick black line at the top is the 127% external retracement level of 2013.
 A single day of trading and a 200+ pip bullish rally moved through this level by 16 pips before closing roughly 150 pips below it.
 You’ll get the same results on any time-frame but I find the greater time-frames, the lowest being the daily to be the most effective.
 I programmed this functionality into the Price Action Pro indicator but chose not to go any lower than the hourly to ensure more superior results.
 The power of these levels still amazes me.